- Dashwamedha Ghat - Madhur Milan, Kashi Chat House, Deena Chat Bhandar, Blue Lassi

 Some of the ghats, especially Assi Ghat, are quite clean, thanks to a recent cleanliness initiative (though the rest of the city could do with some love and attention on the hygiene front).
 Sitting on the steps, watching the sun as it rises over the river is a calming experience especially if you get there before the hustle bustle of the day begins.
 The ghats provide quite a few photo-ops with children playing in the water, boats setting out for a tour and other activities such as barbers at work.

-Food was clearly on my mind, as we finished our round of visiting the glats, the Kashi Vishwanath temple and the Shani temple.
-With a list of eateries to visit, we knew where to head and what to eat.
-Here’s a quick list of the must-have food while enjoying Varanasi.
+Breakfast was clearly on my mind, as we finished our round of visiting the glats, the Kashi Vishwanath temple and the Shani temple.
+Armed with a list of eateries to visit, from the foodies in the wedding party, we knew where to head and what to eat.
+Here are some of the highlights of food in Varanasi, the must-have dishes and must-visit eateries.
 Puri Subzi is the typical Benarasi breakfast to have though the subzi can be had with puris or kachoris.
 A kachori is a puri with a stuffing of daal.
-Usually fried right before your eyes, these hot and crisp delicacies are to be had with a flavourful gravy called aloo rassa.
+Usually fried right before your eyes, these hot and crisp delicacies are to coupled with a flavourful gravy called aloo rassa.
 Sometimes, the desire to have more of this gravy has kept me eating way past the should-not-eat-more stage.
 Though this can be had at any small joint, Ram Bhandar in Chowk or Madhur Milan near Dashwamedha ghat are particularly famous.

 Most of the breakfast joints also serve crispy, syrupy, hot jalebis that are perfect to end the I’m-already-stuffed breakfast adventure.
 Do ensure that the jalebi has had time to soak in the sugar syrup, else it might be a tad bland, as was the case with the bunch we had.